-The first thing to know about freelancing is that it is not for everyone, and while you may be jealous of your friend who works from a coffee shop near the beach, or who can take as many vacations as they desire because PTO is not an issue, or who makes significantly more money an hour, the grass is not always greener.
+The first thing to know about freelancing is that it is not for everyone, and while you may be jealous of your friend who is a freelancer marketer and can take as many vacations as they desire because PTO is not an issue, or who makes significantly more money an hour, the grass is not always greener.
 Before making the switch to freelance work, it is important to fully understand the steps needed to succeed as a freelancer.
 These steps include setting up a website, developing a client base, lining up projects, and making sure your finances are in order.
-Developing an organization strategy, investing in tools and developing your schedule are also key to success as a freelancer.
+Developing an organization strategy, investing in tools and developing your schedule are also key to being a freelancer.

-In addition to being able to choose your own clients, work from home, and charge more, there should be an underlying reason as to why moving to freelance is the right choice for you.
+In addition to being able to choose your own clients, work from home, and charge more, there should be an underlying reason as to why you are choosing to take on freelance jobs.
 Are you an expert in your field and know that you’re doing yourself a disservice by working for just one brand?
 Are you building out your portfolio?
 Are you curious about what it’s like to work with several industries before you settle on one full-time?
-There may be multiple reasons and your reason might even change month-to-month but thinking freelancing will be a solution to your current work griefs is not reason enough to jump ship.
+There may be multiple reasons and your reason might even change month-to-month, but thinking freelancing will be a solution to your current work griefs is not reason enough to jump ship.

 Don’t quit just yet.
-One of the biggest mistakes from going full-time to freelance is the belief that business will just show up.
-Getting both business and clients in the start can be hard work and a difficult task, but if you already have your website, a business bank account, and a list of potential clients lined up, the transition will not only be easier, but it will be exciting rather than overwhelming.
-If your client list seems a bit low, be sure you have enough money saved up to cover bills, as the last thing you want on top of the existing stress of going freelance is money stress.
+One of the biggest mistakes from going from full-time work to freelance work is the belief that business will just show up.
+Getting both business and clients in the start can be hard work and a difficult task, but if you already have your website, a business bank account, and a list of potential clients lined up, the transition will be much easier.
+If your client list seems a bit low, be sure you have enough money saved up to cover bills, as the last thing you want on top of the existing stress of finding freelance work is money stress.